MikeBishop/http-layering/draft-bishop-http-layering.md

 defined as part of the HTTP method.

-Each message (request or response) has associated metadata, called "headers" which provide additional information about the operation.
+Each message (request or response) has associated metadata, called "headers," which provide additional information about the operation.
-In a request this might inclued client identification, credentials authorizing the client to request the action, or preferences about how the client would prefer the server handle the action.
+In a request this might include client identification, credentials authorizing the client to request the action, or preferences about how the client would prefer the server handle the action.
 In a response, this might include information about the resulting data,